Why you should use ephemeral environments when you do serverless

 The internet access argument is only relevant for a handful of people who spend most of their time on the road.
 I travel more than most and do a lot of work while I’m at airports, and internet access is rarely a problem for me.

 As for the slower feedback loop, it probably feels worse than it is.
-To maintain a fast feedback loop, I also make extensive use of remocal testing [6] so I can test code changes without having to repeatedly deploy my code.
+To maintain a fast feedback loop, I also use remocal testing [6] extensively so I can test code changes without having to deploy my code repeatedly.
 Furthermore, I can use the sls invoke local command to invoke my functions locally and attach a debugger to step through the code line-by-line.

 Temporary stacks for end-to-end tests